metafacture/metafacture-documentation/MF-in-5-min.md

-# Metafacture - Introduction - A quick 5 minute introduction to Metafacture
+# Introduction - A quick 5 minute introduction to Metafacture

 ## HELLO WORLD